 Have a Heart for Harvey

-6th March 2009.
-The day my family’s life changed forever.
-My son Harvey, four and a half months old had a ‘funny dream’ on the Tuesday with nanny, something ‘odd’ happen on the Wednesday with daddy, a recognised seizure on Thursday with me and on Friday 18 full on tonic clonic seizures (all four limbs stretched stiffly forwards and shaking, eye twitching and breath holding).
+6th March 2009—the day my family’s life changed forever.
+My son Harvey, four and a half months old, had a "funny dream" on the Tuesday with Nanny, something "odd" happen on the Wednesday with Daddy, a recognised seizure on Thursday with me, and on Friday, 18 full-on tonic-clonic seizures (all four limbs stretched stiffly forwards and shaking, eye twitching, and breath holding).
 That was the start of nearly three months in hospital and horrendous daily seizures.

 Thanks for taking the time to visit my JustGiving page.

-Donating through JustGiving is simple, fast and totally secure.
-Your details are safe with JustGiving – they’ll never sell them on or send unwanted emails.
+Donating through JustGiving is simple, fast, and totally secure.
+Your details are safe with JustGiving—they’ll never sell them on or send unwanted emails.
 Once you donate, they’ll send your money directly to the charity.
-So it’s the most efficient way to donate – saving time and cutting costs for the charity.
+It’s the most efficient way to donate—saving time and cutting costs for the charity.

 So please dig deep and donate now.